Sexual differentiation in humans: Internal genital differentiation

-The internal genitalia consist of two accessory ducts: mesonephric ducts (male) and paramesonephric ducts (female).
+The internal genitalia consist of two accessory ducts: mesonephric ducts (Woffian duct) and paramesonephric ducts (Müllerian ducts).
 The mesonephric system is the precursor to the male genitalia and the paramesonephric to the female reproductive system.
 As development proceeds, one of the pairs of ducts develops while the other regresses.
 This depends on the presence or absence of the sex determining region of the Y chromosome, also known as the SRY gene.
 In the presence of a functional SRY gene, the bipotential gonads develop into testes.
 Gonads are histologically distinguishable by 6–8 weeks of gestation.

-Subsequent development of one set and degeneration of the other depends on the presence or absence of two testicular hormones: testosterone and anti-müllerian hormone (AMH).
+Subsequent development of one set and degeneration of the other depends on the presence or absence of two testicular hormones: testosterone and anti-Müllerian hormone (AMH).
 Disruption of typical development may result in the development of both, or neither, duct system, which may produce morphologically intersex individuals.

 Males: The SRY gene when transcribed and processed produces SRY protein that binds to DNA and directs the development of the gonad into testes.
 Male development can only occur when the fetal testis secretes key hormones at a critical period in early gestation.
-The testes begin to secrete three hormones that influence the male internal and external genitalia: they secrete anti-müllerian hormone (AMH), testosterone, and dihydrotestosterone (DHT).
-Anti-müllerian hormone causes the paramesonephric ducts to regress.
-Testosterone converts the mesonephric ducts into male accessory structures, including the epididymis, vas deferens, and seminal vesicle.
-Testosterone will also control the descending of the testes from the abdomen into the scrotum.
+The testes begin to secrete three hormones that influence the male internal and external genitalia: they secrete anti-Müllerian hormone (AMH), testosterone, and dihydrotestosterone (DHT).
+Anti-Müllerian hormone causes the paramesonephric ducts to regress.
+Testosterone converts the mesonephric ducts into male accessory structures, including the epididymides, vasa deferentia, and seminal vesicles.
+Testosterone will also control the descending of the testes from the abdomen.
 Many other genes found on other autosomes, including WT1, SOX9 and SF1 also play a role in gonadal development.

 Females: Without testosterone and AMH, the mesonephric ducts degenerate and disappear.
-The paramesonephric ducts develop into a uterus, fallopian tubes, and upper vagina.
-There still remains a broad lack of information about the genetic controls of female development, and much remains unknown about the female embryonic process.
+The paramesonephric ducts develop into the uterus, fallopian tubes, and upper vagina (the lower vagina develops from the urogenital sinus).
+There still remains a broad lack of information about the genetic controls of female development (as of 1992), and much remains unknown about the female embryonic process.
+The mesonephric ducts are not completely useless in the female case: they secrete WNT9B, which is necessary for the elongation of the paramesonephric ducts.
+Elongation also happens through the active migration of the paramesonephric epithelium, which happens through a phosphoinositide 3-kinase pathway.